Vimal-Mudalagi/Vimal-Mudalagi/README.md

 - 👀 I’m interested in Android Development
 - 🌱 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on some projects to learn more!
-- 📫 Connect with me @vimal_mudalagi
+- 📫 Connect with me on:
+        🐦twitter-   @vimal_mudalagi
-                      vimal_mudalagi
+        📷Instagram- vimal_mudalagi
-                      in/vimalmudalagi
+        🛄Linkedin-  in/vimalmudalagi

 <!---
 Vimal-Mudalagi/Vimal-Mudalagi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.